Maria1Petrova/open-source-working-group/project-infrastructure/project-ci-documentation.md

 ------

 Representative: Maria Petrova/Joel Rosenzweig

 Support contact for CI:

 *Existing public CI*

-There is not public CI at the moment
+There is no public CI at the moment

 | Owner | Type | OS | Number | Active? | How to access logs |
 | --- | --- | --- | --- | --- | --- |